Chapter 12 // Frontier

 The full picture

 Post-quantum cryptography replaces the mathematical foundations threatened by quantum computers.
 Lattice-based schemes like ML-KEM are already being deployed in browsers and messaging apps.
+The migration is not theoretical; it is happening now.

 Zero-knowledge proofs let you prove a statement is true without revealing anything else.
 From identity verification to blockchain scaling, ZKPs enable privacy and efficiency that were previously incompatible.

 Cryptography is a living field.
-The techniques in this chapter are not endpoints but frontiers, actively being improved, standardized, and deployed.
+The techniques in this chapter are not endpoints but active frontiers, being improved, standardized, and deployed.
 The classical primitives you learned earlier are the foundation.
 These frontier tools are the future being built on top of it.